kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ![alt text](scale_delay_overview.png)

 The basic flow shown in the diagram is as follows:
-- During allocation of new CPUSets, changes are not applied to assignments immediately but kept in preAssignments, and scale_delay_timers are started.
+- During allocation of new CPUSets, changes are not applied to assignments immediately but kept in preAssignments, and `scale_delay_timers` are started.
 - The new CPUSets kept in preAssignments are the values [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369) exposes to the container.
 - During cpuset actuation, containers scaling down (with active `scale_delay_timer`) are skipped if the pod's `scaleDownGracePeriodSeconds` has not yet elapsed.
 For those where the time has passed, preAssignments are written to assignments and actuated in containers.
-- The SyncPod processes two actions after there are no active scale_delay_timer on the pod, and actuated states equal the allocated ones:
+- The SyncPod performs two actions after there is no active `scale_delay_timer` on the pod, and actuated states equal the allocated ones:
   - Marking the resize as completed
   - Updating the actual resources